 The Athens City Pass has only advantages!
 Make the most of your time in Athens and buy this pass.
 This pass guarantees a relaxed stay in the city.
 No waiting in line at famous museums and attractions to buy tickets.
 What’s more, you are entitled to skip-the-line entry to the main museums and sights!
 The Hop-on Hop-off bus for 2 days is also included.
 This comes in handy because the sights are not closely grouped together.
-Free public transport is not included in the city pass.
-There is an extra option to book this, incl. the route airport – city centre and back.

 How does the Athens City Pass work?

-Two types of Athens City Pass
+Benefits Athens City Pass

 Buy your City Pass:

 The Athens City Pass does not include free public transport, but in many places in the city you can buy one- or multi-day tickets for public transport in Athens.
 With this city pass you can also use the Hop-on Hop-off bus in the city for two days.
 This bus runs via three different routes, all of which you can follow.
 With this bus you will pass the most important sights in Athens.
 At each stop you have the opportunity to get off, to see the sights.
 Then you can board the next bus, to drive to the next point on the route.